heba-03/dataset3/README.md

-excel file was too big so i will put a small sample of it
+excel file was too big so I put a small sample of it